Andrewpd99/Sketch-to-Vector-Neural-Network-Web-App/README.md

 # Sketch Recognition App

 ## Overview
 This project is an AI-powered web application that converts hand-drawn sketches into clean vector graphics.
+It utilizes a convolutional neural network (CNN) to recognize and convert sketches into vector format, making it a valuable tool for designers, animators, and doodlers.

 ## Setup
 Dataset from https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap
 I Did not include .npy files in repository as the files are too large.

+### Prerequisites
+- Python 3.8+
+- PyTorch with CUDA support (for GPU acceleration)
+- Flask/FastAPI (for backend server)
+- JavaScript, HTML, CSS (for frontend)
+- pip install -r requirements.txt

 1. **Clone the repository:**